 As president of The Arthur Ransome Society, I am keen to promote ‘Swallows and Amazons’, emphasizing the aspect that children today can enjoy the outdoor activities advocated by Arthur Ransome back in the 1930s.

-When it came to the News on Friday 29th July, ITV showed clips of the movie of ‘Swallows and Amazons’, launched in August 2016.
+When it came to the evening News, ITV showed clips of the movie of ‘Swallows and Amazons’, launched in August 2016.

 The item was also shown on the News in New Zealand.
 A viewer wrote in saying:

 ‘Great to see a full 3+ minutes about the new S&A film on NZ TV news tonight.Sophie Nevilledid a great job of promoting the value for modern kids to get out on the water or under canvas.’

 The 2016 movie stars Ralph Spall, Kelly Macdonald & Andrew Scott, seen here spying on Captain Flint.

 A clip from ‘Swallows & Amazons’ (1974) starring Virginia McKenna